THE LIST SO FAR.....

 scheme to rebuild the St Mary's and Royal Brompton and Harefield Hospitals.
 Early in 2004 he took up the post of Chief Executive of the Thames

 Gateway London Partnership, a post which he held until the end of June 2008.
+He's now with Central London Forward set up during 2007 to promote and make a case for Central London.

 He continues as Chairman of the Royal Docks Trust (London)